UKHomeOffice/coa/README.md

 ## Install & Run the Application locally with Docker Compose

-You can containerize the application using [Docker](https://www.docker.com).
+You can containerise the application using [Docker](https://www.docker.com).
 The `.devcontainer` directory includes a `docker-compose.dev.yml` file for orchestrating multi-container application.

 ### Prerequisites
    - [Docker](https://www.docker.com)

 ### Setup

 By following these steps, you should be able to install and run your application using a Docker Compose.
-This allows for a consistent development environment across different machines and ensures that all the required dependencies are available.
+This provides a consistent development environment across different machines and ensures that all required dependencies are available.

 1. Make sure you have Docker installed and running on your machine.
 Docker is needed to create and manage your containers.

 2. To configure your dev environment, copy `/.devcontainer/devcontainer.env.sample` to `devcontainer.env` in the same directory and fill in the necessary values.
 This ensures your development container is set up with the required environment variables.

-3. Open a terminal, navigate to the project directory, and run the command: `docker compose -f .devcontainer/docker-compose.dev.yml up -d`
+3. Open a terminal, navigate to the project directory and run: `docker compose -f .devcontainer/docker-compose.dev.yml up -d`

 4. Once the containers are built and started, you can go inside the app container: `docker exec -it devcontainer-hof-coa-app-1 sh` (note: Docker containers may be named differently)